MechanicalRock/mechanicalrock.github.io/_posts/2018-04-01-inception-pipelines-pt2.markdown

 |aws_infrastructure.json|These are the parameters used by the CloudFormation template during execution|
 |aws_seed.yml|Gets a new CloudFormation deployment action snippet as described below which executes the `aws_infrastructure.yml` template.|

-## Taking It For A Spin
+## Taking It for A Spin

 Getting started is super simple and easy.

 1. Add the following parameter to your `aws_seed.json` file.
-Obviously you need to replace the value with the CloudFormation stack name of your choosing:
+Obviously, you need to replace the value with the CloudFormation stack name of your choosing:

     ```json
     "StageAdministerInfrastructureStackName": "@@StageAdministerInfrastructureStackName@@"